CSLewin/APBW/mess/Combat Procedure.md

 **Sometimes you've just gotta chop heads.
 Combat basically works like this:**

 1. When combat begins, each player rolls a discipline die + Grace to generate **momentum**.
 Roll your better discipline die if you saw the threat coming; roll your worse discipline die if it was a surprise.
 The result of your roll is both your starting momentum value and your **initiative score**.
 NPCs have initiative scores equal to their Attack Skill + 3, but NPCs do not use momentum.
 Turn order proceeds from highest to lowest inititive score.
+If there's a tie, players go before NPCs, and tied players should decide the order in which they act.

 2. NPCs may do all of the following things on their turns:
 - Move OR Interact